Justice League: The Flashpoint Paradox: Plot

 In London, Steve Trevor attempts to extricate reporter Lois Lane, but is discovered by the Amazons and killed.
-The Amazons hunt down Lane, but she is rescued by the local resistance.
-Meanwhile, in the remains of Paris, Deathstroke and Lex Luthor are attacked and killed by Aquaman's forces while tracking the energy trail of Aquaman's new weapon, which is powered by the captive Captain Atom.
+The Amazons hunt down Lane, who is rescued by the local resistance.
+Meanwhile, in the remains of Paris, Deathstroke and Lex Luthor are attacked and killed by Aquaman's forces while tracking the energy trail of Aquaman's new weapon, which is powered by a captive Captain Atom.
 At the Batcave, after realizing that his memories are changing, Barry asks Batman to recreate the accident again.
-The second attempt results in success and Barry's powers are restored, but he discovers he cannot travel through time because Zoom is also using the Speed Force.
-Barry recruits more allies, beginning with Superman, who is a prisoner of the U.S. Government after his ship crashed into Metropolis.
-With the aid of Batman and Cyborg, they liberate Superman, who is empowered by Earth's yellow sun for the first time and fends off the facility's security then flies off in fear and confusion.
-Barry collapses as his memories continue to change.
+The second attempt is successful.
+Barry regains his powers but cannot travel through time because Zoom is also using the Speed Force.

+Barry recruits more allies, beginning with Superman, who was imprisoned by the U.S. government after his ship crashed into Metropolis.
+With the aid of Batman and Cyborg, they liberate Superman, who, after being empowered by Earth's yellow sun, fends off the facility's security before fleeing in fear and confusion.
+Barry collapses as his memories continue to change and is taken to Billy Batson's home to recuperate.
+There, he learns that Jordan's attack has failed, and the final battle between Amazons and Atlanteans has begun.

-Barry is taken to Billy Batson's home to recuperate, and learns that Jordan's attack has failed and that the final battle between the Amazons and Atlaneans has begun.
-Barry convinces the superheroes to help stop the war and they depart for Britain aboard Batman's jet, only to be shot down upon arrival.
+Barry convinces the superheroes to help stop the war, and they depart for Britain aboard Batman's jet, only to be shot down upon arrival.
 Batson and his siblings combine into Captain Thunder to fight Wonder Woman, while Barry, Cyborg and Batman occupy Aquaman.
-Batman is wounded.
-Zoom reveals himself and explains that Barry is responsible for this alternate timeline: Barry traveled back in time to save his mother, fracturing the fabric of reality.
-Wonder Woman uses her lasso to force Captain Thunder back into Batson and kills him; Superman arrives but cannot save Cyborg from Aquaman, who then remotely detonates his Captain Atom-powered bomb.
-As the explosion tears across the landscape, Zoom mocks Barry but is killed by Batman.
-The dying Batman urges Barry to run, giving him a letter addressed to his son.
-Barry races back in time and stops his earlier self but again fractures time, creating another alternate timeline.
+Zoom reveals himself and viciously beats Barry.
+He explains that Barry is responsible for this alternate timeline: Barry traveled back in time to save his mother, fracturing the fabric of reality.
+Wonder Woman uses her lasso to force Captain Thunder back into Batson and kills him.

+Superman arrives but cannot save Cyborg from Aquaman, who remotely detonates his Captain Atom-powered bomb.
+As the explosion tears across the landscape, Zoom is killed by Batman.
+The dying Batman urges Barry to run, giving him a letter addressed to Bruce.
+Barry races back in time and stops his earlier self, fracturing time and creating a new timeline.
 Barry awakens at his desk and finds that reality is apparently back to normal.
-After spending a moment with Iris at his mother's grave, Barry visits Bruce Wayne to tell him about everything that occurred.
-Barry gives Bruce the letter from his father, and Wayne thanks him before Barry runs off.
+He visits Bruce to tell him about everything that occurred and gives him the letter.
+Wayne thanks him before Barry runs off.